Lyoug/Agrimotor/README.md

 `|xx-xxx-x-xxx|-xxx-xxx-x-x|xx-xxx-xxx-x|-xxx-xxx-x-x|…`
 `|a...a...b.a.|..a...a...b.|a...a...a...|b.a...a...b.|…`

-The song keeps going with a mix of `a`s and `b`s.
+The song keeps going with a mix of several `a`s then a `b`.
 It seems natural to define longer patterns:
 **1** = `ab` = `xx-x-x`
 **2** = `aab` = `xx-xxx-x-x`
 **3** = `aaab` = `xx-xxx-xxx-x-x`